njio7/main-code/camera tracking.md

 Our default speed for the camera is 3 units pers second, which we set at the beginning of the code.
 This can be changed outside of microsoft visual studio
 Because it is set as a public value which makes changing it's tracking speed a lot easier as there isn't a need to open the script each time to change it.

+IF you want your changes to the camera speed to be permanent, you can go into the code and change